mattyoung101/tamara/papers/thesis/pages/abstract.typ

 voter circuits.
 Typically, this is manually implemented by designers at the Hardware Description Language (HDL) level, but this is error-prone and time-consuming.
 Leveraging the power and flexibility of the open-source Yosys Electronic Design Automation (EDA) tool, in this thesis I present *TaMaRa*: a novel fully automated TMR flow, implemented as a Yosys plugin.
-I provide a comprehensive review of relevant automated TMR literature, and provide a detailed plan of the TaMaRa project, including its design and verification.
+I describe the design and implementation of the TaMaRa tool, and present extensive test results using a combination of manual tests, formal verification and RTL fuzzing techniques.